 - Confirm action by typing ERASE-ALL-DATA in the Confirm Action window.
 Click OK.

-Once the erase process has completed, Active@ KillDisk will produce a certificate containing the date, information about the disk, and a sanitization status of pass or fail, as well as a verification status.
+Once the sanitization process has completed, Active@ KillDisk will produce a certificate containing the date, information about the disk, a sanitization status of pass or fail, and a verification status.

 To save the certificate as a PDF:

-- Click Save a Certificate, then choose the location.
+- Click Save a Certificate, then Save As, and choose a location.